tebohl/Mars-Web-Scraping/README.md

 # web-scraping-challenge

-In this assignment, I built a web application that scrapes various websites for data related to Mars and displays the information in a single HTML page.
+I built a web application that scrapes various websites for data related to Mars and displays the information in a single HTML page.

 The final application scrapes and displays the following: